 Example: sports AND leadership

 OR expands your search.
 The more ORs you have connecting your keywords the more records yo will pull up in your search.
-OR tells the catalogue or database that either of your keywords can appear in the record for it to be found.
+OR tells the search tool that either of your keywords can appear in the record for it to be found.
 You use OR to connect the keywords that represent the same concept.

 Example: (sports OR athletics)

 Building on previous searches and creating methodical research strategies

-The keywords sports AND leadership AND gender are fine as a starting point for my research question, but once I find an item that looks good for my topic, I would want to check the terms used in the catalogue or the database to identify the record.
+The keywords sports AND leadership AND gender are fine as a starting point for my research question, but once I find an item that looks good for my topic, I would want to check the terms used in either Omni or the database to identify the record.
 These terms are often called either "descriptors" or "subject headings".
 For my research topic a useful subject term from the database SPORTDiscus will be "coaches".
 I am more likely to pull up other useful items for my research topic, if I use this search term as well.

 It is important to vary and change your keywords as you switch between the different search tools.
-Keywords that work well in the catalogue may not be as effective in the databases.
+Keywords that work well in Omni may not be as effective in the databases.
 If you keep using the same keywords over and over again you might be missing out on important sources that could help you write a better paper.

 Search Tools to Find Books and Articles